RedHatQE/rhui3-automation/scripts/README.md

 #### NFS filesystem

 Configuration with NFS filesystem needs at least 1 CDS, 1 HAProxy and RHUA machine. <br />
-If there is separate NFS machine, an extra 100 GB volume is attached to this machine.
-If not, an extra 100 GB volume is attached to RHUA machine.
+If there is a separate NFS machine, an extra 100 GB volume is attached to this machine.
+If not, an extra 100 GB volume is attached to the RHUA machine.

 <img src="https://github.com/RedHatQE/rhui3-automation/blob/stack_script/scripts/img/rhui-storage-nfs.png" width="350">